Hydrocephalus in Children

 CT (Computed Tomography)

 Using X-rays and measurements, CT scans create images of the brain from many different angles.
-For this 30-to-60-minute test, your child will be asked to lie still on a bed and should not feel pain.
+For this short test, your child will be asked to lie still on a bed and should not feel pain.

 MRI (Magnetic Resonance Imaging)

 This test uses magnets and radio waves to create a high-quality image of the brain to show how much cerebrospinal fluid is present.
-For this 30-to-60-minute test, your child will be asked to lie still on a bed.
+For this 45-to-90-minute test, your child will be asked to lie still on a bed.
 While MRI is typically painless, some children may require sedation or even general anesthesia to complete this procedure.

 Fast-Brain MRI